 Where is the LRC?

-Our stunning Learning Resource Centre is located above the main entrance of the school and forms the hub of the college wings.
+Our stunning Learning Resource Centre is located above the main entrance of the school and forms the hub of the department wings.
 Its central location clearly demonstrates that improving literacy and independent learning skills lies at the heart of Coleg Cymunedol Y Dderwen.